-In an attempt to learn more about the nature of the self-sustained oscillations we analyze their oscillation amplitudes.
+In an attempt to learn more about the nature of the self-excited oscillations we analyze their oscillation amplitudes.
 The determination of absolute amplitudes of self-excited oscillations is difficult and beyond the scope of the present paper.
 Nevertheless, interesting results can be obtained from their relative values.
 One of these results is related to the vertical gradients of the atmospheric temperature profiles.

 The HAMMONIA model simulates the atmospheric structure as a whole.
 The annual mean vertical profile of HAMMONIA temperatures can be derived and is seen to vary between a minimum at the tropopause, a maximum at the stratopause, and another minimum near the mesopause (not shown here).
 In consequence the vertical temperature gradients change from positive to negative, and to positive again.
-This is shown in Fig.13 (red dots) between 18 km and 96 km.
+This is shown in Fig. 13 (red dots) between 18 km and 96 km.
 The temperature gradients are approximated by the temperature differences of consecutive levels.

-Also shown in Fig.13 is the correlation profile of HAMMONIA from Fig.3 (black squares here).
-The two curves are surprisingly similar (correlation coefficient is 0.80.
-Outside the range shown the correspondence is lost.).
+Also shown in Fig. 13 is the correlation profile of HAMMONIA from Fig. 3 (black squares here).
+The two curves are surprisingly similar.
 The similarity suggests some connection of the oscillation structure and the mean thermal structure of the middle atmosphere.
-This is supported by the accumulated amplitudes of the self-excited oscillations in Fig.11.
+This is shown more clearly by the accumulated amplitudes of the self-excited oscillations in Fig. 11a.
 The maxima of these occur at altitudes near to the extrema of the temperature gradients as is shown by the red arrows in Fig. 13.
 The mechanism connecting the oscillations and the thermal structure appears to be active throughout the whole altitude range shown (except the lowest altitudes).

 A possible mechanism might be a vertical displacement of air parcels.
-If an air parcel is displaced vertically by some distance D ("displacement height") a relative change in mixing ratio is observed that can be estimated by the product {D times mixing ratio gradient}.
-If the vertical movement is an oscillation the trace gas variation is an oscillation as well, assuming that D is a constant.
+If an air column is displaced vertically by some distance D ("displacement height") a seeming change in mixing ratio is observed at a given altitude.
+This is a relative change, only, not a photochemical one.
+It can be estimated by the product {D times mixing ratio gradient}.
+If the vertical movement is an oscillation, the trace gas variation is an oscillation as well, assuming that D is a constant.
 Such transports may be best studied by means of a trace gas like CH4.